ynniv/deposits/index.md

 * we leverage a Lightning channel's uanimous consensus to implement a ledger of deposits
 * with full reserves and security deposits held in a dedicated transaction output.
-* MuSig2 is used to create deposit invoices that ensure balances are properly credited.
+* joint-signatures are used to create vault addresses and sign attestations
+* invoices are created by the operator, then jointly signed
+* a high-water mark security deposit is maintained until invoices time out or are paid
+* when the invoice is paid, the operator credits the deposit
+* if they don't, evidence of the paid invoice requires honest parties to unilaterally close the channel
-* these balances are used to pay invoices when a request is signed by the depositor.
+* deposits are used to pay invoices when a request is signed by the depositor.
 * operators should run balanced vaults across different partners
 * partners that cross-audit their other vault channel updates.
 * if someone wants to leave they can ask others to service their deposits
 * but unilateral close sends reserves and security deposits to a multisig of channel partners.
 * if the operator was honest and requests to continue, it is fully returned to them
-* if they were provably dishonest, channel partners unilaterally close vault channels.
+* if they were provably dishonest, channel partners unilaterally close their vault channels.
 * security deposits from all channels are used to re-create stolen reserves
 * and randomly selected partners re-establish services for each of the closed vaults.
 * is it trustless? not quite. but it's close, and it scales